BrightspaceUI/actions/semantic-release/README.md

 * Release notes will be generated
 * The version in `package.json` will be incremented
 * A GitHub Release will be created
-* The package will be published to NPM
+* Optionally, the package will be published to NPM

 ## Using the Action